starfleit/docs-starfleit-io/content/docs/howto/token.md

 > There are some advantages below:
 >
 > * These token, pair contract codes are well audited and continuously maintained.
 Don't have to audit for yours additionally.
-> * Starfleit only lists Token factory-created pairs.
+> * STARFLEIT only lists Token factory-created pairs.
 > * You don't have to migrate your contract whenever there is any major upgrade of Fetch.ai network.
-Starfleit will help you to migrate so that you don't have to take any action.
+STARFLEIT will help you to migrate so that you don't have to take any action.
 >
 ---